TheThirdOne/BuildYourOwnLispGitbook/installation.md

 This compiles the code in `hello_world.c`, reporting any warnings, and outputs the program to a new file called `hello_world`.
 We use the `-std=c99` flag to tell the compiler which *version* or *standard* of C we are programming with.
 This lets the compiler ensure our code is standardized, so that people with different operating systems or compilers will be able to use our code.

 If successful you should see the output file in the current directory.
-This can be run by typing `hello_world` (or just `hello_world` on Windows).
+This can be run by typing `./hello_world` (or just `hello_world` on Windows).
 If everything is correct you should see a friendly `Hello, world!` message appear.

 **Congratulations!** You've just compiled and run your first C program.